 The DMP should be updated in time with the periodic evaluation/assessment of the project, preferably also in between evaluations.
 If there are no other periodic reviews foreseen within the grant agreement, then such an update needs to be made in time for the funder's final review at the latest.
 Furthermore, the consortium can define a timetable for review in the DMP itself.
 Basically, the DMP should be updated whenever something meaningful changes or a significant milestone is reached.

 There are many forms and formats for Data Management Plans and many funders have their own template.
-You can find information and support on creating your Data Management Plan here:
+You can find information and support on creating your Data Management Plan on DMPonline.
+This is an advanced tool that allows you and others to collaborate when creating and editing a plan.
+The tool holds many institutional and funder templates and allows you to invite experts or data stewards to have a look at different sections and create comments.
+You can register using your VU login credentials.

 Data can be many things and in some cases metadata (data about data) can also be data to somebody else.
 For practical purposes data can be defined as follows: